-Plantar fasciitis is diagnosed and treated by the GI Division of Premier Medical Group.
+Plantar fasciitis is diagnosed and treated by the Podiatry Division of Premier Medical Group.

-Plantar fasciitis is diagnosed and treated by the GI Division of Premier Medical Group.
+Plantar fasciitis is diagnosed and treated by the Podiatry Division of Premier Medical Group.

 Plantar fasciitis is inflammation and microtears in the sole of the foot primarily affecting the plantar fascia, the ligament which connects the heel bone to the rest of the foot.
 The plantar fascia is the largest ligament in the body—and for good reason.
 Connecting at the medial point of the calcaneus (heel bone) and running forward along the foot to the metatarsals in the ball of the feet, the plantar fascia plays a huge role in absorbing the force exerted on the foot when standing, walking, and running.
 As thick and fibrous as this connective tissue is, it is still vulnerable to the microtears and inflammation known as plantar fasciitis.